-To pipeline generators, the input to one generator function can be the output of another generator function.
+To pipeline generators, the output of one generator function can be the input of another generator function.
 That resulting generator can then be used as input for another generator function, and so on.

 Pipeline generators are also often referred to as nested generators.
 We can use a pipelined generator like in the following example:

 def number_generator(): i = 0 while True: yield i i += 1 def even_number_generator(numbers): for n in numbers: if n % 2 == 0: yield n even_numbers = even_number_generator(number_generator()) for e in even_numbers: print(e) if e == 100: break

 even_number_generator()which takes a generator as a parameter, iterates through that generator and only yields even numbers.

 even_numbersvariable which holds an